eegsynth/eegsynth/hardware/artnet2neopixel/README.md

 This hardware works well with the *outputartnet* Python module.

-We made multiple versions of this hardware, including versions that have the LEDs in a 12, 16 or 24 pixel ring (from Adafruit) or that have a long strip of LEDs (from Ebay).
+We made multiple versions of this hardware, including versions that have the LEDs in a 12, 16 or 24 pixel ring (from Adafruit), that have a long strip of LEDs (from Ebay) or as an 8x8 matrix array.

 ![photo](artnet2neopixel-ring.jpg)